awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ### AWS owned keys<a name="aws-owned-cmk"></a>

 *AWS owned keys* are a collection of KMS keys that an AWS service owns and manages for use in multiple AWS accounts\.
-Although AWS owned keys are not in your AWS account, an AWS service can use the associated AWS owned keys to protect the resources in your account\.
+Although AWS owned keys are not in your AWS account, an AWS service can use an AWS owned key to protect the resources in your account\.

 Some AWS services let you choose an AWS owned key or a customer managed key\.
 In general, unless you are required to audit or control the encryption key that protects your resources, an AWS owned key is a good choice\.
 AWS owned keys are completely free of charge \(no monthly fees or usage fees\), they do not count against the [AWS KMS quotas](limits.md) for your account, and they're easy to use\.
 You don't need to create or maintain the key or its key policy\.